 - System Constraints (Character limits, Timezone formats)

-Trifacta uses these constraints to create a set of rules within a logical target that can be attached to a recipe.
+Trifacta uses these constraints to create a set of rules within a logical target that can be attached to a recipe to improve the DataOps process.
 Within the transformer, Trifacta applies data validation and transformation suggestions to help users align the source dataset with the target destination schema.

-How to use the Target to align your source data in Trifacta
+How to use the Target to align your source data for DataOps in Trifacta

 From the flow view, users can import a Target and associate it with a recipe.
 Users can import data from any file, relational database, data platform (Hive / Redshift / SQL Data Warehouse) that Trifacta supports as a source dataset.